 Read John 5:1-4

-The Synoptic Gospels and the Gospel of John record 34 Miracles which Jesus said to have performed during his earthly ministry.
+The Synoptic Gospels and the Gospel of John record 34 Miracles that Jesus said to have performed during his earthly ministry.
 According to John, however, Jesus performed many other miracles that are not even recorded in the Bible, (John 21:25).
 It seems the disciples recorded only the miracles with a message.

 So what is the message John intended to convey to us when he wrote this miracle down?
 It seems John actually wanted us to know that Jesus chose one man among many.
 Here’s why?